-Our favourite explainer video projects are those that are open to creative storytelling.
+Our favourite animation projects are those that are open to creative storytelling.
 Storytelling is the heart of an engaging video, and is more important than the style of illustration, the background music, or even the complexity of movement or transitions.

 Collectively, our team has over 20 years of animation experience.
 Our explainer videos have been seen on television, in online campaigns, in public education spots in Canadian theatres, and featured in the Smithsonian's short film festival.